jaylenw/Simple_DiscussDB/README.md

             listen 80;  #listening on port 80
             server_name example.com; #our domain name
-            root path; #path to your project, should see static folder keepalive_timeout 5;
+            root path; #path to your project, should see env folder keepalive_timeout 5;
         #to serve to proxy, gunicorn that is running on port 8000;
             location / {